CDRT/docs/bios/settings/thinkpad/restart.md

 <details><summary>OS Optimized Defaults</summary>

-One of 2 possible states:
+Options:

 1.	**Off** - OS Optimized Defaults are disabled.
 Default.
-Note.
-When switching from ‘Enabled’ state the option will require additional confirmation.
 2. On – the default value of settings below are changed accordingly.

-Select ‘On’ to meet Microsoft (R) Windows 10 (R) Certification Requirement.
+?> Select `On` to meet Microsoft (R) Windows 10 (R) Certification Requirement.

+?> When switching from `Enabled` state the option will require additional confirmation.

 Affected settings are: